Cliff Holman: After television

 After leaving television, Holman performed his magic and comedy act in numerous venues.
 He also worked as a manager for the Parliament House hotel, and public relations manager for the local chapter of the American Lung Association, and an announcer for WCRT radio.
 He successfully ran for a seat on the Vestavia Hills city council in 1980, but declined to stand for re-election after becoming disenchanted with the position and politics.

 His health took a turn for the worse after a fall following a performance in 2001.
 He was diagnosed with Alzheimer's disease in 2007 and moved to a hospice in Albertville, where he died in 2008.
 Holman's battle with Alzheimer's was highlighted in the 2009 HBO documentary The Alzheimer's Project.
 The funeral was held at Mountain Chapel United Methodist Church in Vestavia Hills.
-His interment was located in Birmingham's Elmwood Cemetery.
+His interment was located in Birmingham's Elmwood Cemetery and Mausoleum.

-Holmam was survived by his wife, Ann; daughter Lynn Holman Brown and son Kyle Holman; and two grandchildren.
-Another son, James Clifton Holman III, died in December 2006.
+Holman and his wife, Ann, had daughter Lynn Holman Brown, son Kyle Holman, and son James Clifton Holman III.